 In reality, whether a DUI or DWI is worse will depend on the state where you reside.
 In Texas, DWI is a more serious crime.
 DUIs are only charged to minors under the Texas Traffic Code.
 Because a DUI is charged when any amount of alcohol is found in their system, it is much easier to be found guilty, however.

 DWIs are charged under the Texas Penal Code, which makes it a serious offense.
 Penalties can range from heavy fines to time in jail or prison.

 Although you should not take either charge lightly, the consequences of a DWI are more severe than a DUI.

-However, a minor charged with drinking and driving may receive a fine up to $500, a 60-day suspension of his or her driver’s license, 20 to 40 hours of community service, and mandatory alcohol-awareness classes.
-For subsequent offenses, the severity of the penalties increase for both a DWI and DUI.
+However, a minor charged with drinking and driving may receive a fine up to $500, a 60-day suspension of his or her driver’s license, 20 to 40 hours of community service, and mandatory alcohol awareness classes.
+For subsequent offenses, the severity of the penalties increases for both a DWI and DUI.

 If you have any questions regarding underage DUI or DWI laws in Texas, it is important to reach out to an experienced DWI or DUI attorney who can help you understand and protect your rights.

-At Johnson, Johnson, & Baer, P.C. we have over three decades of experience handling DUI cases.
-Call today at (713) 422-2270 or contact us online to schedule a free consultation with our DWI defense lawyers.
-When your future is at stake, Johnson, Johnson, & Baer are the attorneys you want on your side.
+Call today at (713) 422-2270 or contact us online to schedule a free consultation with our Houston DWI defense lawyers.